 22. Link Title Attribution: The link title (the text that appears when you hover over a link) is also used as a weak relevancy signals.

-23. Country TLD of Referring Domain: Getting links from country-specific top level domain extensions (.de, .cn, .co.uk) may help you rank better in that country.
+23. Country TLD of Referring Domain: Getting links from country-specific top-level domain extensions (.de, .cn, .co.uk) may help you rank better in that country.

 25. Link Location on Page: Where a link appears on a page is important.
 Generally, links embedded in a page’s content are more powerful than links in the footer or sidebar area.

-26. Linking Domain Relevancy: A link from site in a similar niche is significantly more powerful than a link from a completely unrelated site.
+26. Linking Domain Relevancy: A link from a site in a similar niche is significantly more powerful than a link from a completely unrelated site.
 That’s why any effective SEO strategy today focuses on obtaining relevant links.

-27. Page Level Relevancy: The Hilltop Algorithm states that link from a page that’s closely tied to page’s content is more powerful than a link from an unrelated page.
+27. Page Level Relevancy: The Hilltop Algorithm states that link from a page that’s closely tied to the page’s content is more powerful than a link from an unrelated page.